 5. Told someone on Craigslist I would pay them more than the asking price ($180) for That Bathing Suit Taylor Swift Wore That One Time.*

 *In my defense, it was tags-on.

-Fast-forward a week and, at the risk of sounding all Dr. Phil, just one meeting with the Stash team changed our financial lives.
-They say fear is caused by the things you don’t understand, and, boy, did we ever not understand our own money.
+Fast-forward and, at the risk of sounding all Dr. Phil, just one meeting with the Stash team changed our financial lives.
+They say fear is caused by the things you don’t understand, and boy, did we ever not understand our own money.

 These are the 10 key takeaways I learned through phase one of the Stash Plan: